xebiarohan/spring-security/1_notes.md

 ```

-4. If you add the above dependency and run the application, then when you enter any url, you will get a login page
+4. If you add the above dependency and run the application, then for everyurl you we try to access, we will get a login page
     - the default credentials are username : user and the password will come in the logs on startup
     - The code of how the default user and password is generated is present in SecurityProperties.java (spring framework class)
     - Password is random UUID